Rickvanderveen/BSARec/README.md

 The pipeline of the method in this repo is as follows:
 1. **Data Input**: The model takes user-item interaction data as input, where each
-2. **Embedding/Representation**: The model uses an embedding layer to convert user and item IDs into dense vectors.
+2. **Embedding/Representation**: The model uses an embedding layer to convert item IDs into dense vectors.
 3. **Prediction**: The model uses a self-attention mechanism and fast fourrier transform to capture the sequential patterns
 4. **Ranking**: The model ranks the items based on their predicted scores, which are computed using a linear layer on the output of the self-attention mechanism.